btemplep/authzee/README.md

 There are two types of grants denoted by their effect.

 - Allow - Grants that authorize/allow matching requests.
 - Deny - Grants that deny matching requests.
-Requests with matching deny grants are unauthorized.
+Requests with a matching deny grant is always unauthorized.
 Even if there are matching allow grants.

 Grants are created with the `authzee.Grant` model, then added to the authzee app.